 Even though we like the material, it is only tempered glass, which is much weaker than the borosilicate type found in the other glass bottles we reviewed.
 So, while it is stronger than your average water glass, it is still more prone to breakage than other glass bottles and should be handled with care.
 There is also no sleeve for this bottle (even as an accessory), removing any opportunity for extra protection.
 The silicone and plastic components reflect the price, and users report that it does not take long for them to discolor or warp.
 However, replacement parts are readily available and not very expensive.

 The nipple on the Evenflo has a narrow mound, which our tiny tester didn't mind but is something to consider for breastfed babies.
 It is not as breastlike as a bottle with a wide nipple mound, and some babies may struggle with the shape.
 The narrow mouth opening also means that a bottle brush is necessary, and transferring liquids could be tricky.

-The nipple cover is extra tight, which is good when you want to catch leaks, but it is so tight that you may end up unscrewing the nipple by accident, so you need to double check before feeding to avoid any spills.
-Last, the volume markings are raised glass numbers on the exterior of the bottle which can be challenging to read, especially in low light.
+The nipple cover is extra tight, which is useful when you want to catch leaks, but it is so tight that you may end up unscrewing the nipple by accident, so you need to double-check before feeding to avoid any spills.
+Last, the volume markings are raised glass numbers on the exterior of the bottle, which can be challenging to read, especially in low light.

 The Evenflo Vented + Glass is a bottle that checks all the necessary boxes without adding any of the complicated features that many bottles have.
 We appreciate that there is a glass bottle available for parents who want to make better health and environmental decisions but would also like to stay on budget.
 Although it is more fragile, we think that with a little extra caution, this can be a great bottle that could last for years.